North East Somerset: Elections in the 2010s

 The changes in vote share are compared to a notional calculation of the 2005 result.
-Although the Wansdkye seat had been held by Labour for 13 years, this seat was already notionally a Conservative seat by a margin of 0.4%.
-This means that, if the seat in current boundaries had been contested in 2005, the Conservatives would have won by a few hundred votes.
+Although the Wansdyke seat had been held by Labour for 13 years, this seat was already notionally a Conservative seat by a margin of 0.4%.
+This means that, if the North East Somerset seat on its new boundaries had been contested in 2005, the Conservatives would have won by a few hundred votes.